thiagoboenopatricioluiz/DDM-ANN_Prediction/README.md

 # DDM-ANN_Prediction
-A Data-Driven Model based on Artificial Neural Networks (ANN) for Groundwater Level Prediction in an outcrop zone of the Guarani Aquifer System (GAS) in southern Brazil.
+A Data-Driven Model (DDM) based on Artificial Neural Networks (ANN) for Groundwater Level Prediction in an outcrop zone of the Guarani Aquifer System (GAS) in southern Brazil.